cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ### 4. Errors Are Costly and Consequences Are Irreversible

 This is the most important condition.
 When incorrect answers carry legal, financial, or safety consequences, RAG's tendency to produce "well-grounded-looking but wrong" answers becomes actively dangerous.
-In these contexts, the right design choice is human-in-the-loop validation, hard confidence thresholds that trigger escalation, and explicit "I don't know" responses rather than plausible fabrication.
+In these contexts, the right design choice is human-in-the-loop validation, hard confidence thresholds that trigger escalation, and explicit "I don't know" responses when evidence is thin, instead of stitching a plausible story from weak retrieval.

 Saying "the system should not answer this question" is a legitimate and often courageous design decision.
 It requires pushing back against stakeholders who want full automation and accepting that some problems need a human in the loop regardless of how capable the model appears.